 Inside Cafe Zoetrope, you can find a short story vending machine.

 After Cafe Zoetrope, head northwest up Columbus Avenue for about two blocks, and you’ll be at San Francisco’s iconic independent bookstore—City Lights.

 The Beat Museum

 For more literary delights after City Lights, check out the Beat Museum just around the corner.
 The Beat Generation was a group of writers and artists who lived in San Francisco and whose work was popular in the 1950s.
 Among them was famed novelist Jack Kerouac.
-This is a museum I’d like to visit on my next trip to San Francisco!

 The Stinking Rose

 End your day with dinner at the Stinking Rose.
 Warning: This place is for those who LOVE garlic, hence the name.
 It’s a unique place to visit for sure!

 San Francisco Itinerary Day 2

 I hope you’re ready for an eclectic, funky, artsy day because the neighborhoods you’ll be hanging out in today are all of those things!